 Selecting users and scheduling migration

-We had to carefully prioritize which users to migrate and when.
+We had to carefully prioritize which users to migrate, and when.
 The nature of a person’s work and the technologies they worked with were considered carefully.
 Some examples of scheduling choices include:

 Engineering first.
-We migrated engineers and IT people in the Pilot phase because they work primarily with their own internal teams.
+We migrated engineers and IT people in the pilot phase because they work primarily with their own internal teams.
 If their email went down, only they would be affected.
 Plus, these people have strong technical skills, were highly motivated for the migration to succeed, and could give us valuable information about any problems they encountered.
-We wanted to find problems early in the process so that we could learn from them and use these lessons throughout the migration.
+We wanted to find problems early in the process so that we could learn from them and apply these lessons throughout the migration.

 Customer-facing groups later.
 We chose to migrate customer-facing employees—those who often work with partners or customers—later in the migration process, after we had expertise in supporting the migration.

 Avoid sensitive weeks.
-We did not migrate certain teams at certain times because of the nature or timing of their work.
+We didn’t migrate certain teams at certain times because of the nature or timing of their work.
 For example, because Sales and Finance employees have special responsibilities near the start and end of months and quarters, we migrated them only during the middle two weeks of a month.

 Avoid freeze periods.
 Freeze periods are the last two weeks of the calendar year (December) and the fiscal year (June).
 These are busy times for some teams—especially Finance—so we did not want to cause issues and escalations during those times.
 We also avoided migrating members of any product group that was releasing a new product, which was the case with Xbox One.